darkoverlordofdata/vala-emscripten/readme.md

 to replace interface, make a struct of delegates

 ## notes

-preprocessing checks for Object superclass to inject reference counting into the class definition.

 one class per file
 namespace must mirror folder structure

+preprocessing checks for Object superclass to inject reference counting into the class definition.
+2nd pass is done to fix missing forward references when multiple files are used (also noted by https://github.com/xdave/pvala)